ModernMAK/UniVox/Notes/Part 0 - Brainstorming.md

+# Hotbars - Handling Items
+Minecraft got it right with the hotbar.
+Factorio got it right with MULTIPLE hotbars.
+Dragon Quest (Builders) got it right with DEDICATED hotbars.

+So, i think the plan is a seperate 'hotbar' for tools and weapons. (maybe seperate them into their own hotbars) And a dedicated building hotbar.

+Maybe quick menus?
+As Mario Maker and Fallout show, these can suck or they can suck.
+But quick menus would allow us to have maybe 4 menus which would allow us to quickly jump between 'tools/weapons/survival/building'

+Something to think about.

 # Mechanics
 ## Wires & Pipes
 Stolen from Minecraft's many 'Tech' Mods.
 Variants should include; Power Wires, Item, Liquid, Gas, Maybe more?